alexanderrich/exploration_consumption/doc/journal/paper.md

 which might have cut down on external distractions, while ours were not.
 The experiments of @Solnick1980 used louder noises than ours, and were conducted with a distractor task of solving math problems which might have caused people to make their choices with more impulsivity and less cognitive reflection.
 We hoped that our combination of multiple stimuli (videos, noises and sliders) would overcome any weaknesses in the implementation of any one, but this may not have been the case.
+Additionally, the setup of Experiment 3 could have lead some participants to purposely adopt negative discount rates, saving the positive experience for last, as has been found in some past experiments [@Loewenstein1987].

 It is also worth considering that these older experiments might not meet current statistical standards, and that the motivational effectiveness of these sorts of